Nathan Scheelhaase

-Nathan Scheelhaase (born November 8, 1990) is an American football coach and former quarterback, who is the current the offensive coordinator for the Iowa State Cyclones.
-He played college football at Illinois from 2010 to 2013.
+Nathan Scheelhaase (born November 8, 1990) is an American football coach and former quarterback who is the offensive assistant and passing game specialist for the Los Angeles Rams of the National Football League (NFL).
+He previously served as the offensive coordinator and quarterbacks coach at Iowa State University in 2023.

+Scheelhasse played college football at Illinois from 2010 to 2013.
 While playing at Rockhurst High School, he won the 2008 Missouri Gatorade Player of the Year.

 High school career

 Scheelhaase attended Rockhurst High School in Kansas City, Missouri.
 While at Rockhurst, Scheelhaase was a good student as well as a ten-time varsity letterman in football, track, and basketball.
 He was a four-star prospect on both Scout.com and Rivals.com.
 He was ranked as the seventh best dual-threat quarterback on Rivals.com.
 In football, Scheelhaase won the Thomas A. Simone Award, which is given to the most outstanding high school football player in the Kansas City Metropolitan area, his junior season.
 He was the fifth player from Rockhurst to have won the award, and the first since Brandon Shelby in 1999.
 Scheelhaase also was the recipient of the Missouri Gatorade Player of the Year for football his junior year.
-His junior year, he led Rockhurst to a 13-0 season, and a Missouri Class-6 state championship passing for 1861 yards, 20 touchdowns and only five interceptions.
+His junior year, he led Rockhurst to a 13–0 season, and a Missouri Class-6 state championship passing for 1861 yards, 20 touchdowns and only five interceptions.
 On the ground he also rushed 120 times for 917 yards and 14 scores.
 He is 6’2” weighing 190 lb., and he runs a 4.5 40-yard dash.